Diana Ross: 1959–1970: The Supremes

-When she was fifteen, Ross joined the Primettes, the sister group to a male vocal group called the Primes, after she had been brought to the attention of music manager Milton Jenkins by Primes member Paul Williams.
-Among the other members of the Primettes were Florence Ballard (the first group member hired by Jenkins), Mary Wilson, and Betty McGlown, Williams' then-girlfriend.
-After the Primettes won a talent competition in 1960 in Windsor, Ontario, A&R executive and songwriter, Robert Bateman invited them to audition for Motown Records.
+At fifteen, Ross joined the Primettes, the sister group to a male vocal group called the Primes, after she had been brought to the attention of music manager Milton Jenkins by Primes member Paul Williams.
+Among the other members of the Primettes were Florence Ballard, Mary Wilson, and Betty McGlown, Williams' girlfriend.
+After the Primettes won a talent competition in 1960 in Windsor, Ontario, A&R executive and songwriter, Robert Bateman invited them to audition for Tamla Records.

-Later, following the success of her live performances at sock hops and similar events, Ross approached William "Smokey" Robinson, her former neighbor (rumored to also have been her childhood boyfriend) about auditioning for Motown; he insisted that the group audition for him first.
-Robinson then agreed to bring the Primettes to Motown, on condition that they allow him and his group, the Miracles, to hire the Primettes' guitarist, Marv Tarplin (who had been discovered by Ross) for an upcoming tour.
+Prior to the Bateman offer, Ross had approached her former neighbor Smokey Robinson about setting up the audition.
+In turn, Robinson agreed as long as they allow him and his group, the Miracles, to hire the Primettes' guitarist, Marv Tarplin, with whom Ross discovered, for an upcoming tour.
 Tarplin ended up playing in Robinson's band(s) for the next 30-plus years.
-In her autobiography, Secrets of a Sparrow, Ross wrote that she felt that this had been was "a fair trade".
+In her autobiography, Secrets of a Sparrow, Ross wrote that she felt that this had been "a fair trade".

-The Primettes later auditioned for Motown, before various Motown executives.
-In Berry Gordy's autobiography, To Be Loved, Gordy recalled that he had been heading to a business meeting when he happened to hear Ross singing "There Goes My Baby", and that Ross's voice "stopped me in my tracks".
+According to Berry Gordy in his autobiography, To Be Loved, he recalled that he had been heading to a business meeting when he happened to hear Ross singing "There Goes My Baby", and that Ross's voice "stopped me in my tracks".
 He approached the group and asked them to perform it again, but, after learning how young they were, Gordy advised them to finish high school before trying to get signed by Motown.

-Undeterred, the group began coming to Motown's Hitsville U.S.A. headquarters every day, offering to provide extra help for Motown's recordings, often including hand claps and background vocals.
-That year, the group recorded two tracks for Lu Pine Records, with Ross singing lead on one of them.
-During the group's early years, Ross served as its hairstylist, make-up artist, seamstress, and costume designer.
-In late 1960, having replaced McGlown with Barbara Martin, the Primettes were allowed to record their own songs at Hitsville's studio, many written by "Smokey" Robinson, who, by then, was vice president of Motown ("Your Heart Belongs to Me" and "A Breathtaking Guy").
-Gordy, too, composed songs for the trio, including "Buttered Popcorn" (featuring Ballard on lead) and "Let Me Go the Right Way".
-While these songs were regional hits, they were not nationwide successes.